Azure/azure-render-hub/docs/10-environments-overview.md

 maintain a render farm in Azure.

-You can have a single environment, or multiple environments that could represent different departments or cost centers in your organisation.
-For you example, you could have an Environment for you studio in LA and another one for a studio in Vancouver.
+You can have a single environment, or multiple environments that could represent different departments, cost centers or projects in your organization.
+For example, you could have an Environment for your studio in LA and another for a studio in Vancouver.

 <img src="images/environment.png" width="400" alt="Environment Diagram">